Freedom of Information

 We may choose to allow re-use under a license, imposing conditions on the re-use of the information to ensure it is not used in a manner inconsistent with our copyright; and we may also decide to charge a re-use fee.

-Under Regulation 15(2) the Trust can charge sums for re-use that covers:
+The vast majority of requests are free, but under Regulation 15(2) the Trust can charge sums for re-use that covers:

 - The cost of collection, production, reproduction and dissemination of information; and